 The concept of thinking had been around for centuries.
 The foundational thoughts in Philippians 4:8 is about what I am letting into my head – and what I let into my is what comes out of my mouth – ALWAYS.

-I have two teenagers and an EXTREMELY vocal soon to be pre-teen.
+I have two teenagers and an EXTREMELY vocal soon-to-be pre-teen.
 They have perfected the art of speaking without thinking.
-I know that they do what they see, so I suspect that I have been guilty of the speaking without thought on more than one occasion.
+I know that they do what they see, so I suspect that I have been guilty of speaking without thought on more than one occasion.

 Truth is important when sharing.

-CASE TWO: We were late for church and things were not just hectic but flat out crazy.
+CASE TWO: We were late for church and things were not just hectic but flat-out crazy.
 My husband rushed everyone to the car and rushed to get in – spilling his coffee in the process.
 He threw the cup – which made an even bigger mess that had to be cleaned up.
-I said – without thinking – “you are being a baby.”
-My youngest son – still a toddler at the time – began singing and chanting “daddy’s a baby . . . daddy’s a baby.”
+I made the choice to comment and I didn’t really think before I spoke, “You are being a baby.”
+My youngest son – still a toddler at the time – began singing and chanting “Daddy’s a baby . . . daddy’s a baby.”
 It would have been much better for everyone involved if I had taken a moment to THINK before I let the words go (because I would never have allowed those words to go).

 Just because something is true does not mean it has any value.
 My husband was acting like a baby – but telling him that he was acting like a baby did not help his attitude or his behavior.